ashutoshmjain/gita/src/divineArchitecture.md

 Thus, *Karma* is the mechanism of action within the cosmic 'game,' and *Yajna* represents the skillful, desireless way of 'playing.'
 This approach, instead of entangling the player further, purifies them and prepares them for transcendence.
 In a broader sense, *Yajna* serves as a prerequisite for true renunciation; attempting to force renunciation upon oneself without first conquering desires, as Krishna warns in Chapter 3, makes one merely a pretender.

 The profound act of relinquishing desires is also associated with the concept of *Visarga* (emanation or creation).
 The Lord reveals that His own *Visarga* is the wellspring of true *Karma* and the very impetus for the universe's creation.
 In other words, cosmic manifestation itself arises when the Divine 'gives up' the unmanifest to bring forth the manifest.
 The Lord's creative *Visarga* is thereby mirrored in our own selfless *Karma* (actions performed as *Yajna*).
 From an ordinary vantage point, then, *Yajna* is rightly perceived as the ultimate sacrifice—a mirroring of the divine creative act of *Visarga*.
+The literal meaning of the word *Visarga* is "letting go".
+When we let go the desires attached to our creations, the creation itself becomes a universe of its own.
+It allows autonomy to its constituents as well as its users.
+Thus letting go of our desires is divine's nature and mirroring the same in our lives gets us closer to divinity.

 ## The Structure of the Cosmos and Experience: *Adhibhuta*, *Adhidaiva*, and *Adhiyajna*